-Gondoliers all speak a smattering of English, and have taken basic exams in Venetian history and art.
-Do not expect your gondolier to burst into "O Sole Mio”, however.
-The most you are likely to hear are the low melodious cries of “Oe Premi!” and “Stai!", the warning calls that have been echoing down the canals of Venice for centuries.
+Gondoliers all speak a smattering of English, and have basic exams in Venice's art and history.
+Don't expect your gondolier to burst into "O Sole Mio" though.
+The most you are likely to hear are the low melodic calls: "Oe Premi!"
+And "Stai!", the warning cries that have echoed down the canals of Venice for centuries.

-If you want to go on a serenaded tour, join an evening flotilla with accompanying musicians, organized regularly from May to October.
-Hiring a gondola ride independently is more romantic, but will cost considerably more.
-Details are available from any local travel agent.
-Venice and Italy local information is all in our venicexplorer's Venice map.
+If you want to go on a serenade tour, then visit an evening flotilla with accompanying musicians, which is organised regularly from May to October.
+Hiring a gondola ride independently is more romantic but will cost significantly more.
+Details are available from any travel agent.

-Once essential for the transport of people across the city and the islands, and as luxury cabs for the Aristocracy, gondolas today are largely a pleasure craft.
-A trip on one is an essential part of the Venetian experience.
-It gives an entirely different perspective on the city, gliding past grand palatial homes on a form of transport used for more than a thousand years.
+Once used to ferry people across the city and islands, and as luxury cabins for the aristocracy, gondolas are now largely a pleasure craft.
+A ride on one is an essential part of the Venetian experience.
+It gives a very different perspective on the city, gliding past grand palatial houses on a form of transport used for more than a thousand years.

 So don’t hesitate!
 Discover the charm of Venice with a terrific gondola ride along the Grand Canal.